Matchstic/libwidgetinfo/README.md

     - Run `yarn package`
     - Copy `libwidgetinfo/lib/Middleware/build/libwidgetinfo.js` to `/Library/Application Support/Widgets/` in the end `.deb`

+8. Generate documentation:

+    - Install `npm` and `yarn`
+    - `cd` to `libwidgetinfo/lib/Middleware`
+    - Run `yarn docs`
+    - Generated docs are then inside `libwidgetinfo/lib/Middleware/build/docs`

 ### Testbed

 The Testbed Xcode project allows for running libwidgetinfo in a Simulated mode.

-This works out of the box, but you will need to update ViewController.m to point to a widget on your local filesystem.
+This works out of the box, but you will need to update `ViewController.m` to point to a widget on your local filesystem.

 ### Third-party Software